Timeless Treasures: Must-Visit Living History Museums That Bring the Past to Life!

 Frontier Culture Museum.
 If you find yourself in the Shenandoah Valley, this is for you!
 Several tradespeople at CW have recommended visiting this living history museum.
 Interpreters showcase life as expansion westward took place in Colonial America and beyond.

 Homes, agriculture, and trades are all part of the experience.
-In addition to the focus on the Irish, German, and English settlers, you'll learn about the experience of Virginia's Native American tribes and the enslaved.
+In addition to the focus on the Irish, German, and English settlers, you'll learn about the experience of Virginia's American Indian tribes and the enslaved.

 Stratford Hall.
 Yes, you can get living history in the Northern Neck of Virginia... for chocolate lovers!
 Home to the Lee family, from Richard Henry Lee, a key player in the fight for independence to Robert E. Lee, there is complexity in the Lee family history.
 It includes, as most 18th century families have, the enslaved.